thoughtbot/flutie/README.md

 ## License

-Flutie is Copyright © 2010, 2011, 2012, 2013, 2014 thoughtbot, inc.  It is free software, and may be redistributed under the terms specified in the LICENSE file.
+Flutie is Copyright © 2010-2015 thoughtbot, inc.
+It is free software,
+and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.